danielnilsson9/buildroot-rpi3/board/rpi3/readme.txt

     +-- sdcard.img
     `-- zImage

-[1] Not all of them will be present, depending on the RaspberryPi
-    model you are using.

-[2] This is the mkknlimg DT-marked kernel.
+[1] This is the mkknlimg DT-marked kernel.

 How to write the SD card
 ========================